WWU-IETC-R-Collab/CEDENSURF-Mod/02_CEDENSURF_Merge.md

 D. We should go through and unify these as much as possible, or folks should simply be aware of this and convert within their subsets prior to analysis.
 May have to happen manually (ie: in original Mod documents for each dataset, subset these units, run conversion on result)

-Temperature in SURF will be labeled as ppb, because rather than a "unit" column, their results column was "concentration..ppb" - implying that all results were converted prior to storing in the database.
+In SURF, rather than a "unit" column, their results column was "concentration..ppb" - implying that all results were converted prior to storing in the database.

 ```r